What is the ATO GIC?: Learn About the General Interest Charge

 GIC vs Shortfall Interest Charge (SIC)

-SIC (currently 6.78%) is added to the amount of the shortfall for the time it was due and the time the assessment is corrected.
-The SIC also adds up every day, just like the GIC.
-The SIC is due 21 days after the ATO sends out the notice of the revised assessment.
-The GIC will automatically apply after 21 days if the SIC is still not paid.
+SIC (currently 6.96%) is applied to the shortfall amount for the period when it is originally due and when the assessment is corrected.
+Like the GIC, the SIC also compounds daily.
+The due date of SIC is 21 days after the ATO issues the notice of the amended assessment.
+Once 21 days pass and the SIC is still unpaid, the GIC will apply automatically.

-To request remission of the GIC, you need to call the ATO directly, explain your situation, and send in any documents that support your claim.
-But this is usually looked at on a case-by-case basis and is not guaranteed.
+To request a remission of the general interest charge rate, you would need to contact the ATO directly, provide your reasons for requesting it, and supply any supporting documentation to substantiate your claim.
+However, this is generally considered on a case-by-case basis and is not guaranteed.

 A man with a slightly tense expression reads documents, a business owner calculating and reading GIC on his tax debt